setyaraka/secura-file-backend/README.md

 # 🔐 Vaultiva – Backend

+> ⚠️ This project is a personal open-source showcase.
+Vaultiva is not a commercial SaaS, but a demonstration of secure file-sharing app development best practices.

 A secure, production-grade NestJS backend for document sharing — supporting password protection, watermarking, file expiration, and detailed access logging.

 > ⚙️ Built with NestJS, PostgreSQL, Prisma, and integrated with Cloudflare R2 for object storage.